 SITE=(text)

 Quite often, after hydrogen atoms have been added to a protein, the ionization state of various sites is not what is wanted.
-The ionization state of various sites in a protein can be explicitly defined by SITE=(text).
-The text in this case can be one or more of the entries in the table below.
-Entries should be separated by a comma or by a semicolon.
+The ionization state of various sites in a protein can be set by using SITE=(text).
+Two formats for text are supported, either format can be used, but they cannot be mixed, that is, only one of the formats described below can be used in a given job.

 Text Effect